Pvisilias/promptdc/CONTRIBUTING.md

 ## What We Usually Don’t Accept
 - Large refactors without prior discussion
-- Changes that dilute the “coding-first prompt rewriter” positioning
+- Changes that dilute the “AI prompt & writing assistant” positioning

 ## How to Contribute
 1. Fork the repo